CSS code surgery as a universal construction: Introduction

 We believe that code maps crop up throughout the CSS code literature.
 We see 3 primary use-cases for code maps: \begin{enumerate} \item Encoders/decoders \cite{DCP,Del,Hig}. \item Constructing new codes. \item Designing fault-tolerant logical operations. \end{enumerate} We intend to expound on code maps in future work, but presently we focus on items 2 and 3.

 We define CSS code merges as a colimit -- specifically, a coequaliser/pushout -- in the category of chain complexes.
 Not only does the construction describe a surgery operation, but it also gives a general recipe for new codes.
 An application of our treatment is the description of certain classes of code surgery whereby the codes are merged or split along a $\overline{Z}$ or $\overline{X}$ operator.
 This is closely related to the notion of `welding' in \cite{Mich}, and generalises the cases for 2D topological codes given in \cite{HFDM,LRA,NFB}.
 We prove that merging two LDPC codes in such a manner still yields an LDPC code.
 We give a series of examples, including the specific case of lattice surgery between surface codes.
 Lastly, we discuss how to apply such protocols in practice.
-We prove that when 3 technical conditions are satisfied then code surgery can be performed fault-tolerantly, allowing us to perform logical parity measurements on codes.
+We prove that when two technical conditions are satisfied then code surgery can be performed while maintaining the error-correcting properties of the code, allowing us to perform logical parity measurements on codes.